-In honor of Black History Month, we’re featuring Jasmine Lawrence, who started her skincare and beauty company EDEN BodyWorks at the age of 13.
-Find out what inspired Jasmine to launch her own business, how she built it from scratch, and when she decided it was time to let go—somewhat.
+Jasmine Lawrence started her hair care and beauty company EDEN Bodyworks at the age of 13.
+Find out what inspired Jasmine to launch her own business and how she built it from the ground up.

-As a child, Jasmine participated in pageants and modeling, including the Little Miss Hawaii competition in 1994.
+As a child, Jasmine Lawrence participated in pageants and modeling, including the Little Miss Hawaii competition in 1994.
 It was through those events that she learned firsthand the pressure placed on participants to conform to certain Eurocentric standards of beauty like having long, straight hair.

 Unable to find any solutions to treat her hair loss, Jasmine, 11 years old at the time, turned to the local library to research natural ingredients that she could use to help nourish and grow healthier hair.
-With her newfound knowledge, she started experimenting with natural tea oils and herbs to see if they would work for her hair—and they did.
+She started experimenting for two years with natural tea oils and herbs to see if they would work for her hair—and they did.

 “It was a breakthrough for me,” she says.
-“I didn’t want long, flowing hair, I just wanted to not be bald.
-And then because I’ve always been really focused on individuals, it stopped being just about me and started being about what I could do for other people, and understanding and empathizing with their concerns.”
+“I didn’t want long, flowing hair.
+I just wanted to not be bald.”

 I just wanted to not be bald.
 And then because I’ve always been really focused on individuals, it stopped being just about me and started being about what I could do for other people.

-Regardless of whether she’s putting in four hours of work a week or 40, Jasmine’s vision for EDEN BodyWorks remains focused on staying true to the company’s values of affordability, naturalness, and effectiveness.
+Jasmine’s vision for EDEN BodyWorks remains focused on staying true to the company’s values of affordability, naturalness, and effectiveness.
 She constantly challenges her team to maintain these values while still innovating and expanding their product line.
-The business now has over 50 products, including haircare collections like Papaya Castor and Jojoba Monoi.
+The business now has over 50 products, including hair care collections like Papaya Castor and Jojoba Monoi.